Azure Magazine - Design | Architecture | Interiors | Curiosity

-Tags: Lighting
+Tags: Event, Personalities

+We caught up with the Spanish designer who, for a year-long collaboration with Caesarstone, has reimagined the quartz surfacing as a collection of quirky furniture called “Stone Age Folk.”

 Kicking off today and running until January 22, the Toronto Design Offsite Festival 2017 transforms the city into a design bonanza, showcasing the best of the local scene.
 There are more than 100 events to check out – including these must-see exhibits and installations.